-Periodic or infrequent sources of noise include vents, furnace decoking activities and flaring.
-All of these sources have been captured in noise monitoring and flaring is demonstrated to have the most significant associated noise and vibration emissions.
+Infrequent sources of noise include pressure safety valves and flaring.
+Flaring is demonstrated to have the most significant associated noise and vibration emissions and as such has been the focus of targeted monitoring programmes.
 Details and quantification of the noise emitted from flaring activities is summarised in Section 3.2.
 Available Data for Impact Assessment.